jyunocchi/gbf_weapon_parser/README.md

 ## Running the program

-Either run by python script (python main.py) or the PyInstaller precompiled binary for windows (main.exe) The following files are needed in the same directory.
-They are included in the release.
+Either run by python script (python main.py) if you have all the prerequisites or the PyInstaller precompiled binary for windows provided in releases (main.exe).
+TIPS: Not recommended to run exes found in the internet, you can run with [Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview) but will be more troublesome to move the images

+The following files are needed in the same directory.
+They are included in the release zip.
-- icon.jpg (Yes this is needed, yes you can switch to any image you want)
+- icon.jpg (Yes this is needed, yes you can switch to any image you want, but why would you want that?)
 - data.json (Mostly to get a pair of Weapon ID and name, from wiki cargotables)
 - sift_db_np.npy (A precomputed SIFT database from the weapon images in the wiki)